-Partner at Chapman Tripp.
+Partner at law firm Chapman Tripp.
 Ms Dunne specialises in corporate and securities law with expertise in equity capital markets, mergers and acquisitions and corporate governance.
+Appointed to the Panel in 2023.

 Megan Glen

 Director of Investment Banking at Forsyth Barr, previously Director at Ascentro Capital Partners.
 Former portfolio manager at the NZ Super Fund and investment banker in New York and New Zealand with experience in merger and acquisition transactions and securities offerings.
 Appointed to the Panel in 2019.